jfmbrennan/generator-ngbp-module/README.md

 * update README to contain more meaningful info
 * add functionality to scaffold out entire app if one does not exist
+* track sub-generators created in modules by adding info to .yo-rc.json file